 Roku 3600R Streaming Stick

-Roku Streaming stick plugs into an HDTV.
+Roku Streaming Stick plugs into an HDTV.
 It provides wireless connectivity to a number of streaming media channels.
 Roku concentrates its efforts on Streaming devices and it shows.
 Roku has many seamless features that outshine its competitors.
 Roku is known as the leader in channels and content options.
-Universal search functionality allows you to search multiple sources at once with ease.
+Universal search functionality allows you to search for multiple sources at once with ease.

 2. Google Chromecast Source

 Google Chromecast one of the least expensive streaming dongles on the market with many channels to choose from.
 But limited compared to Roku or Amazon Fire TV.

 - Stream up to 4K Ultra HD and HDR content from your devices

 - Works with Non-4K TVs

 - Requires a TV with an HDMI port and a WiFi-enabled phone, tablet or laptop